 He is also a senior wine judge at National and regional shows and in the televised media, Christian has been the co-host on SBS Tour de France ‘Taste Le Tour’ with celebrity chef Gabriel Gaté.

-Christian also operates a wine consultancy business which has seen him consulting for several businesses in Australia and Thailand and conducts corporate speaking engagement on various wine themes and writes regular wine column for various publications.
+Christian also operates a wine consultancy business which has seen him consulting for several businesses in Australia and Thailand and conducts corporate speaking engagements on various wine themes and writes regular wine columns for various publications.

 Cynthea Feldheim has been making wine for 23 years.
 She started at a young age...
 5 to be exact when her parents moved from San Francisco to Tassie and purchased a plot of land which they planted in 1980.